MrBitBucket/reportlab-mirror/README.txt

    python setup.py install

 This assumes you have a C compiler and the necessary packages to build Python extensions.
-On ubuntu, you will need at least build-essentials and python-devel.
+On Ubuntu, you will need at least build-essentials and python-devel.
+Most other Linux and xBSD distributions have packages with similar names.
 On Windows you need the correct version of Visual Studio for the Python you are using.